JianZcar/zena/README.md

 ## Zix - Lightweight Nix profile manager

-`zix` is a small CLI wrapper included to simplify common `nix profile` operations for users who want a faster, opinionated surface.
+`zix` is a small CLI wrapper included to simplify common `nix profile` operations for users who are new to nix and wants an easy cli.

 ### Basic commands